4ms/stm32mp1-baremetal/README.md

 which is just a breakout board for the [OSD32MP15x SiP](https://octavosystems.com/octavo_products/osd32mp15x/).
 The OSD32MP15x SiP is an [STM32MP15x chip](https://www.st.com/en/microcontrollers-microprocessors/stm32mp1-series.html)
 plus SDRAM and PMIC in a BGA package.
-To port these projects to work on another PCB with an STM32MP15x chip, you may need to modify the device tree files of u-boot to match your hardware.
+To port these projects to work on another PCB with an STM32MP15x chip, you may need to modify the device tree files of U-Boot to match your hardware.